adrien0598/Multiomic_integration/README.md

 # Multiomic_integration
-Surgery projectc : sripts for integration of multi-omic data
+Surgery project : sripts for integration of multi-omic data